Eawag-SWW/EAWAG-SWMM-HEAT/README.md

-# Testcase
+# Tutotial

-A SWMM-HEAT model that reproduces the thermal-hydraulic dynamics of a sewer line in Rumlang, Switzerland is located in .....
+A SWMM-HEAT model that reproduces the thermal-hydraulic dynamics of a 1.8km sewer line in Rumlang, Switzerland is located in the Tutorial folder.
+The folder includes a description of the simulation experiment, two folders with the data needed for the simulations and a Python script for reading the output file.